elliott-liu/wayback-when-workflow/README.md

 ## Usage

-Open the [Internet Archive’s](https://archive.org/) most recent web page snapshot for the frontmost browser tab via the `wayback` keyword.
+Open the [Internet Archive’s](https://archive.org/) most recent web page snapshot via the `wayback` keyword.

+If no argument is provided the frontmost browser tab is used as the query.

 ![Open wayback machine](Workflow/images/about/wayback.png)